“and that He was buried, and that He rose again the third day according to the Scriptures,”

 Notice the passages that deal with Jesus’ funeral (Mt 27; Mk 15; Lu 23; Jn 19).
 Note who did not attend and who did attend the funeral.
-Joseph of Arimathea attended the funeral and he was a member of the Sanhedrin (major leader in Israel).
-He begged Pilate to bury the body of Jesus, and that was not a popular thing to do among his associates in the Sanhedrin.
+Joseph of Arimathea attended the funeral, and he was a member of the Sanhedrin (major leader in Israel).
+He begged Pilate to bury the body of Jesus, which was not a popular thing to do among his associates in the Sanhedrin.
 Neither Peter, James, nor John did that.
-You would have thought it would have been they who buried Him, since they were with Jesus for three years.
+You would have thought it would have been they who buried Him since they were with Jesus for three years.
 Instead, it was an unsung, unknown member of the body of Christ by the name of Joseph of Arimathea.

 and that He rose again the third day

 The Father raised Jesus from the dead; Jesus did not raise Himself from the dead.
 Jesus predicted that He would rise on the third day (Mt 12:40; Lu 24:6).
 The death of Christ without the resurrection of Christ would be like making a payment and not getting a receipt.
 There would be no way of knowing whether God had accepted the price Christ paid on the cross.
 If Jesus had stayed dead and buried, we could never have ascertained whether God was pleased with His sacrifice for sin – but Jesus came forth from the grave, triumphing over sin and death.

 The Old Testament prophesied the resurrection of Christ.
 Jesus’ resurrection happened just as the Scriptures said.
 Jesus rose from the dead just as Psalm 16 declared He would.

 The resurrection of Christ is the guarantee of our resurrection.